SalvoLunar/maynooth-fc-hugo/site/content/about/_index.md

       clubs – Maynooth St. Mary's and Ballygoran Utd.

-      Legend has it the formation meeting took place at Feeney's Milkstand on the Celbridge Road.
+      Legend even has it that the formation meeting took place at Feeney's milkstand on the Celbridge Road.
   - heading: ' '
     imageUrl: /img/217959_408942552502248_1928950419_n.jpg
     text: >-